Three Years Later: Myths and Conflicts in the Death of Sean Suiter (Part 1 of 3)

 The audio evidence adds a further wrinkle to the official story and helps explain why all of this matters.
 The moment Suiter disappears, 4:36:10pm, is the exact second he reportedly made his last dispatch call, according to the IRB.
 The call sounds someone yelling followed by a loud sound, like a gunshot.

 If the sound on the call is a gunshot, it would totally upend the BPD/IRB theory that shots weren’t fired until Suiter was in the lot, out of view.
-Suiter was still behind the van at 4:36:10pm.
+By the video, Suiter was still behind the van at 4:36:10pm.

 As previously reported, the IRB grappled with the timing and significance of this call.
 It both affirmed and questioned the accuracy of the audio and video timestamps at different points in its report.
-The timing of both pieces of evidence is corroborated by other evidence, though.
+The timing of both pieces of evidence is corroborated by other evidence, though, including timestamps on BWC of the arriving officers.

 In 2018, I created a video that overlapped the audio and video of 4:36:10pm, in close up and slowed down.
 We cannot perfectly recreate what happened, without more audio and clearer video, but this provides a different perspective on Suiter’s shooting: